pktherock/Bi-Directional-Visitor-counter-and-Home-Automation/README.md

-# Bi-Directional-Visitor-counter-and-Home-Automation
+Bi-Directional-Visitor-counter-and-Home-Automation
-full Code of project
+full Code of project.